RoseCDL: Robust and Scalable Convolutional Dictionary Learning for Rare event and Anomaly Detection: Abstract

 \section{Abstract}

-Identifying recurring patterns and rare events in large-scale signals is a fundamental challenge in fields such as astronomy, physical simulations, and biomedical science.
-Convolutional Dictionary Learning (CDL) offers a powerful framework for modeling local structures in signals, but its use for detecting rare or anomalous events remains largely unexplored.
-In particular, CDL faces two key challenges in this setting: high computational cost and sensitivity to artifacts and outliers.
-In this paper, we introduce RoseCDL, a scalable and robust CDL algorithm designed for unsupervised rare event detection in long signals.
-RoseCDL combines stochastic windowing for efficient training on large datasets with inline outlier detection to enhance robustness and isolate anomalous patterns.
-This reframes CDL as a practical tool for event discovery and characterization in real-world signals, extending its role beyond traditional tasks like compression or denoising.
+\looseness=-1 Detecting rare events and anomalies in large-scale signals is essential in fields such as astronomy, physical simulations, and biomedical science.
+In many cases, this problem naturally decomposes into identifying common local patterns and detecting deviations that correspond to anomalies.
+Convolutional Dictionary Learning (CDL) is a powerful tool for modeling local structures, but its adoption for this task has been limited by computational demands and sensitivity to outliers.
+We introduce \rosecdl{}, a novel CDL algorithm designed for robust and scalable modeling of signal pattern distribution. \rosecdl{} leverages stochastic windowing for efficient training and incorporates inline outlier detection to enhance robustness.
+This enables unsupervised identification of anomalous and rare patterns in long signals based on the local reconstruction loss.
+Experiments on real-world datasets show that \rosecdl{} delivers improved detection accuracy and computational efficiency, making CDL practical for challenging detection tasks in large-scale signal analysis.

-\section{Introduction}
+\section{INTRODUCTION}

-Identifying recurring patterns and rare events in a signal is a crucial task in many scientific fields, from finding QRS complex -- \emph{a.k.a.} heartbeats -- in ECG~\citep{Luz2016} to detecting blood-cells in biological images~\citep{Yellin2017} or particular celestial objects in astronomical images~\citep{Giavalisco2004}.
-When working with sets of large physical signals, such a process needs to be automated.
-Supervised methods have been developed in each domain to address these tasks, often relying on large annotated datasets and deep learning models~\citep{Murat2020, Choudhary2024, Cornu2024}.
-However, the reliance on labeled data can be a significant limitation, as obtaining annotations is often time-consuming, expensive, or even infeasible when the patterns are hard to characterize or happen with a very low probability.
+Identifying recurring patterns and anomalies in a signal is a crucial task in many scientific fields, from finding QRS complex -- \emph{a.k.a.} heartbeats -- in ECG~\citep{Luz2016} to detecting blood-cells in biological images~\citep{Yellin2017} or particular celestial objects in astronomical images~\citep{Giavalisco2004}.
+In large-scale settings, this process must be automated.
+Supervised methods have been developed to address these tasks, often relying on large annotated datasets and deep learning models~\citep{Murat2020, Choudhary2024, Cornu2024}.
+However, obtaining labeled data can be costly, time-consuming, or even infeasible, especially when the patterns of interest are rare or hard to characterize.
+This motivates the development of unsupervised methods capable of automatically uncovering patterns distribution in large datasets.